West of England

 The value of nature

-If we act now it is not too late
+If we act now there is still hope

 Local Nature Recovery Strategy